 - People.
 Many forward-thinking organizations hire for culture fit; studies show that teams that are aligned culturally experience 30% less turnover than those that are not.
 For example, Arthrex, a company that makes medical devices, invests in its employees’ well-being with programs such as providing $8,000 each year for tuition reimbursement.
 Perks like this are likely why Arthrex boasts a 5% voluntary employee churn rate.

-- Place.Your company’s physical space is just as important to your culture as the perks.
+- Place.Your company’s physical space is just as important to your organizational culture as the perks.
 Take inspiration from Amazon’s biospheres in Seattle and nearly finished Apple Park.
 Mark Zuckerberg takes potential hires on a walk around the Facebook campus specifically to convince them to work for him.
-Build an office people actually want to go to every day and they’ll be excited and inspired to show up and contribute.
+Build a work environment people actually want to go to every day and they’ll be excited and inspired to show up and contribute.

 If you haven’t given much thoughts to these six components, you’re not alone.
 Most companies don’t actively work at shaping their culture; instead culture “just happens.”
-Basically, if you don’t proactively address company culture, you’re not forgoing it altogether -- something reactive will appear in that vacuum, and you won’t be able to control.
+Basically, if you don’t proactively address company culture, you’re not forgoing it altogether -- something reactive will appear in that vacuum, and you won’t be able to control it.
 Company culture shapes employee motivation, and a lack of interest in your company culture will show in your employees’ work and productivity.
+A lack of happy employees means lower employee engagement, which will negatively effect your bottom line.

 If you want your company to stay competitive, you need to create an enjoyable and supportive culture that people feel connected to.